Medical laboratory

 Clinical laboratory in a hospital setting showing several automated analysers.

-A medical laboratory or clinical laboratory is a laboratory where tests are conducted out on clinical specimens to obtain information about the health of a patient to aid in diagnosis, treatment, and prevention of disease.
+A medical laboratory or clinical laboratory is a laboratory where tests are conducted out on clinical specimens (e.g. Blood, urine, stool, sputum and other body tissues) to obtain information about the health of a patient to aid in diagnosis, treatment, and prevention of disease.
 Clinical medical laboratories are an example of applied science, as opposed to research laboratories that focus on basic science, such as found in some academic institutions.

 Medical laboratories vary in size and complexity and so offer a variety of testing services.
 More comprehensive services can be found in acute-care hospitals and medical centers, where 70% of clinical decisions are based on laboratory testing.
 Doctors offices and clinics, as well as skilled nursing and long-term care facilities, may have laboratories that provide more basic testing services.
 Commercial medical laboratories operate as independent businesses and provide testing that is otherwise not provided in other settings due to low test volume or complexity.

 Departments

 In hospitals and other patient-care settings, laboratory medicine is provided by the Department of Pathology and Medical Laboratory, and generally divided into two sections, each of which will be subdivided into multiple specialty areas.
 The two sections are:

+A clinical pathology laboratory technician processing blood samples and laboratory specimens in Navi Mumbai, India, following modern workflow implementation standards.